-Since the HIV was discovered at the beginning of the 1980’s, 32 million people have died of AIDS, and today, 37.9 million people live with the virus globally which represents a 20% increase compared to 2010.
+Since the HIV was discovered at the beginning of the 1980’s, 32 million people have died of AIDS, and today, 39 million people live with the virus globally.

 Remarkable progress has been achieved in the last 20 years, that open the door to a world in which the disease would not be a public health threat by 2030.
 But reaching this objective is only feasible by increasing programmatic, financial and scientific efforts that will allow people in need to access prevention and diagnosis tools as well as treatment and care.